 Let’s assume that you have an awesome page answering people’s questions about your chosen keyword.
-How can you make sure that search engines can also understand and appreciate it?
+How do you make sure that search engines can also understand and appreciate that content?

 We like the Yoast plugin for content optimization.
 Install Yoast SEO at your WordPress website, and it will remind you to use your keyword in your title, at the beginning of your post, in a couple of headings, and in other places that will make clear that it’s important to your post.

 We have heard of people who have lots of trouble using Yoast.
 Our feeling is this: if you can’t easily get a green light with Yoast, then you don’t have the knack for SEO.
 Why suffer?
 Hire someone like Haden Interactive to do it for you.